 A much loved Mum.

 This belief in an afterlife is an in infantile notion- it is like a security blanket.
-Not alone are we asked to ‘respect’ those with such a supernatural belief but we have to affronted by the special place accorded to the state religion the C of E. They have their Bishops in the house of Lords, their own schools, state and civic occasions in their churches, schools assemlies of a ‘mainly christian character’ all headed up by the Queen who is The Defender of the Faith – her belief and those of some of her subjects in a god and a life after death.
+Not alone are we asked to ‘respect’ those with such a supernatural belief but we have to affronted by the special place accorded to the state religion the C of E. They have their Bishops in the house of Lords, their own schools, state and civic occasions in their churches, schools assemblies of a ‘mainly christian character’ all headed up by the Queen who is The Defender of the Faith in – her belief in a God, the three Gods- in-one derived from the bible and in a life after death in Heaven or Hell etc.

-All living things die, including humans – we are no exception to the basic rule NOR IS THE JESUS GUY.
+All living things die, including humans – we are no exception to the basic rule and this includes Jesus Christ.
 We just ain’t that special.
 It is one of the causes and the problem of religion to think that we are the epitome of life.
 Humanism is about accepting that we are part of nature and therefore we will die.
 The imperative for us to accept this and get on with making the best of life.
 This means that we take responsibility for ourselves, for solving the problems of humanity through empathy, reason and science and that we appreciate the wonder and beauty of nature, the arts etc. Crucial to this is our empathy and the love of those in our lives.
 Getting on with life is our preparation for death – our death.
 Then when we die we have a funeral.

 For Humanists a funeral is about saying goodbye to the person who has died, the opportunity to acknowledge and mourn the loss of someone whom we loved and cared about alongside others who also grieve but most importantly it is a time to celebrate and to commemorate the person who has died.
 That is why I became a Humanist celebrant.